 Published in Personal Injury on January 16, 2017

-As part of our commitment to safety in our community, the team at Douglas Haun Heideman wanted to identify the most dangerous intersections in the state of Missouri.
+As part of our commitment to safety in our community, the team of Springfield car accident attorneys at Douglas Haun Heideman wanted to identify the most dangerous intersections in the state of Missouri.

 With the help of data visualization agency 1point21 Interactive, we analyzed over 148,000 collision records from the Missouri State Highway Patrol to find the 200 most dangerous intersections in our state.
 The data analysis team looked at total accidents, injuries and fatalities in order to assign a collision danger index (CDI) to each intersection.